teamclairvoyant/apache-airflow-cloudera-csd/README.md

 ```

 ## Limitations:
-1. Number of RabbitMQ instances is limited to 1.
-2. The IP address of the RabbitMQ instance has to be manually entered during installation configuration.
+1. The IP address of the RabbitMQ instance has to be manually entered during installation configuration.
-3. After deploying configurations, there is no alert or warning that the specific roles needs to be restarted.
+2. After deploying configurations, there is no alert or warning that the specific roles needs to be restarted.
-4. Only 'airflow.contrib.auth.backends.password_auth' mechanism is supported for Airflow user authentication.
+3. Only 'airflow.contrib.auth.backends.password_auth' mechanism is supported for Airflow user authentication.

 ## Future work:
 1. Build RabbitMQ parcel.